znsio/specmatic-documentation/documentation/continuous_integration.md

       run: mvn test package jacoco:report
 ```

-And your `specmatic.json` itself will look as shown below.
+And your Specmatic configuration itself will look as shown below.
 It now leverages the `CENTRAL_CONTRACT_REPO_PAT` that was setup in the workflow file as a env variable.

+{% tabs config %}
+{% tab config specmatic.json %}
 ```json
 {
   "provider": "git",